AlbertoKarakoutev/genetic-algorithm/README.md

   All the values from the ***genes*** array are re-mapped to the appropriate values for each of the creature's variables.
 The genes are assigned as follows:
   * 0-2 - the three colors of the creature
   * 3 - the acceleration force that the creature can exibit
-  * 4 - the rotation speed (angle, by which the creature can turn)
-  * 5 - the maximum velocity that the creature's speed is limited to
+  * 4 - the maximum velocity that the creature's speed is limited to
-  * 6 - the seed for the Perlin noise function
-  * 7-8 - the acceleration initialization vector, which whanges the start direction
+  * 5-6 - the acceleration initialization vector, which whanges the start direction
   * 9 - the length of the vector, which checks for impending collisions
-  * 10 - the initial value of the offset for the noise function
-  * 11 - the amount, by which the creature avoids walls and bounds
+  * 8 - the amount, by which the creature avoids walls and bounds

 ## Creature Mutation
   ```java